dizyd/dizyd.github.io/_pages/cv.md

 ***
 (only peer-reviewed & presenting author)

+#### 2021

+**Izydorzcyk,  D.** & Bröder,  A. (2021). *Judgment or Recall: On the Problematic Procedure for Estimating Parameters of Exemplar Models in Experiments of Quantitative Judgment.*  Talk presented at the 63rd Conference of Experimental Psychologists (TeaP).
+Würzburg, Germany.

 #### 2019

 **Izydorzcyk,  D.** & Unkelbach,  C. (2019). *Simulating the ecology:  Using the BIASmodel to simulate and explain contradicting evidence of the out-group homogeneity ef-fect, the intergroup bias, and the density hypothesis.*  Poster presented at the 27th Subjective Probability, Utility, and Decision Making Conference (SPUDM27).
 Amsterdam, Netherlands.

 **Izydorzcyk,  D.** & Unkelbach,  C. (2019). *Simulating the ecology:  Using the BIASmodel  to  simulate  and  explain  contradicting  evidence  of  the  out-group  homogeneityeffect, the intergroup bias, and the density hypothesis.*  Poster presented at the 17th Conference of the Social Psychology Section, September 16-17, Cologne, Germany.

-**Izydorzcyk,  D.** (2019). *Measuring  rule-  and  exemplar-based  processes  in  numerical judgments.*  Poster presented at the 34th IOPS Summer Conference, June 14-16, Utrecht, Netherlands.
+**Izydorzcyk,  D.** (2019). *Measuring  Rule-  and  Exemplar-based  Processes  in  Numerical Judgments.*  Poster presented at the 34th IOPS Summer Conference, June 14-16, Utrecht, Netherlands.

 #### 2018